 After release from waiting list

-The EMS Manual states that the post release assessment—both the clinical assessment done by CARES and the financial assessment done by DCF—fall within DCF’s responsibility.65 In addition, the final notice of case action on LTC Waiver eligibility is generated by DCF.
-Thus, an appeal should be filed with the DCF hearing office.66
+The EMS Manual states that the post release assessment—both the clinical assessment done by CARES and the financial assessment done by DCF—fall within DCF’s responsibility.67 In addition, the final notice of case action on LTC Waiver eligibility is generated by DCF.
+Thus, an appeal should be filed with the DCF hearing office.68

 An applicant who is found eligible and enrolled in the LTC Waiver must select one of the private managed care plans (“Plans”) operating in the region where the applicant resides.

-As of the 2018 State Medicaid Managed Care Re-procurement process, there will no longer be stand-alone long-term care (LTC) plans.
+As of the 2018 State Medicaid Managed Care Re-procurement process, there are no longer stand-alone long-term care (LTC) plans.
 Recipients who are eligible for LTC services will choose between either an LTC+ or Comprehensive Plan in their region.
-Recipients who are eligible for MMA and LTC programs must choose one health plan for all of their services.67
+Recipients who are eligible for MMA and LTC programs must choose one health plan for all of their services.69

-The LTC+ Pans provide managed medical assistance (MMA) services and long-term care services to recipients enrolled in the LTC programs.
+The LTC+ Plans provide managed medical assistance (MMA) services and long-term care services to recipients enrolled in the LTC programs.
 These plans cannot provide services to recipients who are only eligible for regular MMA services.
-The Comprehensive Plans provide both MMA and LTC services to eligible recipients.68
+The Comprehensive Plans provide both MMA and LTC services to eligible recipients.70

 The enrollee should look at the Choice Counseling website at www.flmedicaidmanagedcare.com; or call 1-877-711-3662 to talk to a choice counselor.
 An enrollee can also request that a choice counselor meet with him or her at home.

-After selecting a Plan (or being assigned), the Plan will conduct an initial visit.
-The requirements of the initial visit are enumerated in the Contract between AHCA and the LTC Plans and include explaining the enrollee’s rights and responsibilities and finalizing the plan of care.72
+After selecting a Plan (or being assigned), the Plan is responsible for conducting an initial visit.
+The requirements of the initial visit are enumerated in the Contract between AHCA and the LTC Plans and include explaining the enrollee’s rights and responsibilities and finalizing the plan of care.74

 Recipients may request disenrollment at any time via written or oral request to AHCA.
-Disenrollment for any reason is permitted within the first 120 days after enrollment.73
+Disenrollment for any reason is permitted within the first 120 days after enrollment.75